 When you’re ready to export, navigate to File > Export > Add to Render Queue.
 This will open a tab in the timeline area where you can adjust your settings.
 If you need a smaller file, go to “Render Settings” to adjust the file quality.
 Under “Output Module” you can choose your format (Quicktime works well) and codec (H.264 will provide high-quality video at a lower file size).
 Where it says, “Output to,” click the default filename to rename your project and choose where you want to save the file.

 There you have it!
 After Effects takes some getting used to, but working with a template is a great way to get to know the interface and tools while achieving great results.
+Customizing an existing template is also a great way to speed up your post workflow.
 Just remember that not all templates are created with the same structure.
 Each template will take a little bit of exploring, but as you become more familiar with After Effects, you’ll feel more and more comfortable diving in.